Mani Rimdu Festival Trek

 What makes Mani rimdu festival trek special?

-This Mani Rimdu festival trek offers a rare and authentic insight into Sherpa culture, Himalayan spirituality, and the beauty of the Everest region.
+This Mani Rimdu festival trek presents a rare and authentic insight into Sherpa culture, Himalayan spirituality, and the beauty of the Everest region.
 It’s an experience that lingers in the hearts and memories of foreign tourists long after they return home.

 We at Gokyo Treks and Expedition believe in attribute services.
 Your safety and satisfaction is our concern.
 We are a team of professional, experienced, trained, and licensed local guides who know the destination much better than others.
 Not only this but also we give benefits to the local communities and help to conserve natural resources which reduced costs and consumption.